Current Affairs-Topics

 • Educational outreach programs targeting girls in STEM

-• Inclusive workplace policies encouraging long-term retention
+• Inclusive workplace policies encourage long-term retention

 This proactive approach supports a future where ISRO women scientists will become an even greater force in India’s scientific and technological progress.